Recent Contributions to Theories of Discrimination: Discrimination with Mispecified Models and Other Learning Heuristics

 In each period, each new researcher produces research of some quality that depends stochastically on their own underlying characteristics.
 The research quality is then perfectly observed by one member of the established generation (the referee), who decides whether or not to accept the young researcher as a member of the established population.
-This is where the self-image bias comes in: each referee, in deciding whether to accept the young researcher, cares not only about their research quality, but also about whether the young researcher's characteristics match their own (but beyond the quality-relevant characteristics, the evaluation does not depend on group membership).
+This is where the self-image bias comes in: each referee, in deciding whether to accept the young researcher, cares not only about their research quality, but also about whether the young researcher's characteristics match their own.
 Accepted researchers become established in the next period, and thus referees of future cohorts, and researchers who are rejected leave the model.

-In that environment, Siniscalchi and Veronesi's (2021) study the dynamics of the population of academics.
+In that environment, \cite{siniscalchiveronesi2021} study the dynamics of the population of academics.
 Their main observation is that, in the presence of self-image bias, even mild between-group heterogeneity generates a persistent bias in favor of young researchers who belong to the initially larger group (say, group $A$).
 Beyond that, even though there are successful group-$B$ researchers, they are more likely to be those whose characteristics are close to the ones more prevalent in group $A$.
 An interesting implication is that the pro-group-$A$ bias is in fact perpetrated even by established group $B$ researchers, because these successful $B$ researchers were endogenously selected to be ``closer'' to common group-$A$ characteristics.